 We use Signs of Safety as the core of our practice model and have a wide range of 'tools' such as family finding, Family Group Conferencing and Restorative Practice that we will use to support children to remain within the family network.
-The diagram below outlines our model of practice: 'Strengthening Relationships'.
+The diagram on page 5 outlines our model of practice: 'Strengthening Relationships'.